 New members for both the network itself and the Reference Group are welcome.
 For membership inquiries & further information contact the Secretary

 World Wetland Network

 Conservation Volunteers Australia and New Zealand is proud to support the World Wetland Network including the appointment of Louise Duff, Conservation Volunteers’ Program Manager as the Chair of the network in October 2016, noting the close alignment between WWN’s commitment to supporting community-based wetland conservation with Conservation Volunteer’s partnership approach and practical achievements engaging thousands of volunteers a year in nature conservation.

 The World Wetland Network is a global network of over 2,000 non-government organisations initiated at the Ramsar Conference of the Parties (COP) in South Korea, 2008.
 The network supports members in their broader wetland conservation activities, making a positive contribution to delivery of the Ramsar Convention on Wetlands of International Importance, and supports NGOs to arrive at Ramsar meetings well prepared, and participate effectively.

 Feature photo: Ben Blanche Angophora Over Noosa River

 What can you do ?

 If you’re looking for a meaningful volunteer opportunity we’d love you to get involved in the Australian Wetland Network.

-Contact your nearest Conservation Volunteers Australia office to find out about local volunteer opportunities.
+Sign up to WetlandLink, or contact your nearest Conservation Volunteers Australia office to find out about local volunteer opportunities.